BACKGROUND IMAGE: stock.adobe.com

 Please review the category descriptions carefully before nominating products.
 Remember, a product can only be entered in one category.
-If you believe a product would be eligible for more than one category, use your best judgment in choosing a category, drawing from the examples included in the category descriptions and customer expectations.
-Judges have the authority to reassign products they believe were entered into the wrong category.
+If you believe a product is eligible for more than one category, use your best judgment in choosing a category, drawing from the examples included in the category descriptions and customer expectations.
+Judges have the authority to reassign products entered into the wrong category.

-Virtualization and cloud infrastructure: Legitimate entrants include hardware products designed to enable organizations to build virtual infrastructures, including compute and storage hardware.
-Examples consist of storage arrays, private and hybrid cloud infrastructures, and hyper-converged infrastructure appliances, as well as software products designed to manage or virtualize hardware -- such as software-designed storage.
+Virtualization and cloud infrastructure platform: Eligible entrants include hardware products designed to enable organizations to build virtual infrastructures, including compute and storage hardware.
+Examples consist of storage arrays, private and hybrid cloud infrastructures, and hyper-converged infrastructure appliances, as well as software products designed to manage or virtualize hardware, such as software-defined storage.

-Networking and virtualization: Legitimate entrants are hardware and/or software technologies that enhance networking in virtual or cloud infrastructures and/or enable and optimize virtualized networks.
-Examples include network switches, routers and software or services that enhance networking in a virtual or cloud environment, such as software-defined networking and software-defined WANs.
+Networking: Eligible entrants are hardware and software technologies that enhance networking in virtual or cloud infrastructures and/or enable and optimize virtualized networks.
+Examples include network switches, routers, and software or services that enhance networking in a virtual or cloud environment, such as software-defined networking and software-defined WANs.

-Data protection: Legitimate entrants include software products or cloud services -- such as disaster recovery as a service -- that are designed to back up, restore, replicate data and/or achieve fault tolerance in a virtual server or cloud infrastructure.
+Data protection: Eligible entrants include software products or cloud services -- such as disaster recovery as a service -- that are designed to back up, restore and replicate data and/or achieve fault tolerance in a virtual server or cloud infrastructure.

-Security: Legitimate entrants monitor and protect hypervisors, cloud workloads, guest operating systems and virtual networks and enforce security best practices.
+Security: Eligible entrants monitor and protect hypervisors, cloud workloads, guest operating systems, and virtual networks and enforce security best practices.

-End-user computing, mobility and desktop virtualization: Legitimate entrants include products that secure mobile devices, applications and content while enabling mobile productivity or software and/or hardware platforms that deliver or enhance the delivery of desktops and applications to various endpoints.
+Digital workspace: Eligible entrants include products that secure mobile devices, applications and content while enabling mobile productivity, or software and hardware platforms that deliver or enhance the delivery of desktops and applications to various endpoints.